MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-trusted-enterprise-virtualization.md

 author: JohnCobb1
 ms.author: v-johcob
 ms.topic: how-to
-ms.date: 12/29/2020
+ms.date: 12/30/2020
 ---

 # Deploy trusted enterprise virtualization on Azure Stack HCI

 >Applies to: Azure Stack HCI, version 20H2

 This topic provides guidance on how to plan, configure, and deploy a highly secure infrastructure that uses trusted enterprise virtualization on the Azure Stack HCI operating system.
-Leverage your Azure Stack HCI investment to run secure workloads on hardware designed for trusted enterprise virtualization that uses [virtualization-based security (VBS)](https://docs.microsoft.com/windows-hardware/design/device-experiences/oem-vbs) and hybrid cloud services through Windows Admin Center and the Azure portal.
+Leverage your Azure Stack HCI investment to run secure workloads on hardware that uses [virtualization-based security (VBS)](https://docs.microsoft.com/windows-hardware/design/device-experiences/oem-vbs) and hybrid cloud services through Windows Admin Center and the Azure portal.

 ## Overview
 VBS is a key component of the [security investments in Azure Stack HCI](/windows-server/get-started-19/whats-new-19#security) to protect hosts and virtual machines (VMs) from security threats.
 For example, the [Security Technical Implementation Guide (STIG)](https://nvd.nist.gov/ncp/checklist/914), which is published as a tool to improve the security of Department of Defense (DoD) information systems, lists VBS and [Hypervisor-Protected Code Integrity (HVCI)](https://docs.microsoft.com/windows-hardware/drivers/bringup/device-guard-and-credential-guard) as general security requirements.
 It is imperative to use host hardware that is enabled for VBS and HVCI to protect workloads on VMs, because a compromised host cannot guarantee VM protection.